 [Child's Name]

-For delivering a wonderful performance at the [recital/show/event name]!
-You practiced [piece/routine name] for [weeks/months], working through the difficult parts with patience and determination.
-When you stepped onto that stage and performed in front of everyone, you showed incredible courage and talent.
-We were so proud watching you shine.
-Bravo!
+For your performance at the [recital/show/event name]!
+You practiced [piece/routine name] for [weeks/months], working through the hard parts with patience.
+Stepping onto that stage in front of everyone took real courage.
+We were so proud watching you.

 [Date] | With admiration, [Parent Names]